As Adopted: February 24, 2003

 a.
 Congressional, Senatorial, Legislative, or Judicial District

-(1) Vacancy shall be filled by conferees selected by the Committees of the respective county( ies).
-Perry County conferees will be chosen by the chairman with the advice and consent of the Executive Committee.
+(1) Vacancy in the ticket shall be filled by conferees selected by the Committees of the respective county(ies).
+Perry County conferees will be chosen by the Committee by ballot at a special meeting called by the chairman.

 (2) Each county shall be entitled to one conferee (vote).
 For every additional 1,500 votes cast for the Republican nominee for President in the last preceding presidential election, each county will receive an additional conferee.

-(3) The conferees shall meet at a time and place to be fixed by the chairman of the Pennsylvania Republican State Committee.
+(3) The conferees shall meet at a time and place to be fixed by the chairman of Republican State Committee of Pennsylvania.

-(4) Should said conferees be unable to agree, the chairman of the Pennsylvania Republican State Committee shall appoint a representative Republican residing in such district to act as a referee in bringing about a nomination.
-Nothing in these rules shall supersede or be in conflict with the Act of 1937, June 3, P.L.
-1333, Article IX, Section 980, as amended.
+(4) Should said conferees be unable to agree, the chairman of Republican State Committee of Pennsylvania shall appoint a representative Republican residing in such district to act as a referee in bringing about a nomination.
+Nothing in these rules shall supersede or be in conflict with Act 320 of 1937, Public Law 1333, Pennsylvania Election Code Title 25.

-(1) Any such vacancy shall be filled at a special meeting of the Committee called for that purpose, except when the vacancy occurs at such time that it would be impossible to fill such vacancy within the time limit allowed by election laws.
+(1) Vacancy in the ticket shall be filled at a special meeting of the Committee called for that purpose, except when the vacancy occurs at such time that it would be impossible to fill such vacancy within the time limit allowed by election laws.
 In such cases, the chairman shall fill the vacancy with the advice and consent of the Executive Committee.

-(1) Any such vacancy shall be filled by a majority vote of all committeepersons from such political subdivision at a meeting called by the chairman for the purpose of filling the vacancy.
-Where it is impossible for such committeepersons to agree on a candidate for the vacancy, the chairman shall fill the vacancy with the advice and consent of the Executive Committee.
+(1) Vacancy in the ticket shall be filled by a majority vote of all Committee members from such electoral district(s) at a meeting called or under a process established by the chairman for the purpose of filling the vacancy.
+Where it is impossible for members of the Committee so assembled to agree on a candidate for the vacancy, the chairman shall fill the vacancy with the advice and consent of the Executive Committee.

 ARTICLE VIII